uidaholib/digital-collections-docs/content/maintainers/01-merging.md

 ## Update the live site

 1. Stop the jekyll server (`ctrl` + `c`) and run the command `rake deploy`.
 This might take a few seconds to generate, depending on how big the collection is.
 When you see a "done" message in the terminal, this process is finished and you can move to the next step.
-2. Locate the collectionbuilder-cdm-template repository in your file explorer and navigate to the `_site` folder (you can also easily do this from VS Code by right clicking the `_site` folder and selecting "Reveal in File Explorer").
+2. Locate the template repository in your file explorer and navigate to the `_site` folder (you can also easily do this from VS Code by right clicking the `_site` folder and selecting "Reveal in File Explorer").
 (Note: **you *must* be sure to only copy files from the _site folder**.
 Files outside of this folder will not be configured correctly for our server, and you'll notice right away that the site does not work.)
 3. Leaving this file explorer window open, proceed to open another file explorer window.
 In this one, select the `Websites (W:)` drive.
-Select www-lib-uidaho-edu > Content > Digital > the collection folder you want to update (in most cases, this folder name will match the branch name.
-If you don't see this folder name, check the record for the collection in the digital_all_collections spreadsheet, and look at the value for cdmid.
-If the folder name is not the cb_cdm_branch value, it should be the cdmid value, but this is rare.).
+Select www-lib-uidaho-edu > Content > digital > the collection folder you want to update (in most cases, this folder name will match the branch name.
+If you don't see this folder name, check the record for the collection in the digital_all_collections spreadsheet).
-4. Carefully copy and paste the content from your repository folder into the collection folder.
+4. Carefully copy and paste the content from your repository "_site" folder into the collection folder.
 As soon as you copy these files over, they will be live.
-    - Note: if you're nervous to copy over the current files, you can always first copy the current files to an empty folder on your computer, then copy over the edited files to the server, check to make sure they look correct, and delete the old files that you temporarily moved to an empty folder.
+(Ctrl+A = select all; Ctrl + C = copy; Ctrl + V = paste)
-5. Check the live site to make sure everything looks correct.
-If it doesn't, make sure that you copied from the _site folder of the repository.
-If you did and it still looks wrong, let Olivia know.
+5. Check the live site *in a private window or incognito window* to make sure everything looks correct.
+Click around to test the site.

 ## Update the digital_all_collections spreadsheet